 Learned D-AMP, D-AMP, & D-prGAMP Toolbox: Neural networks and algorithms for compressive sensing and compressive phase retrieval.
 Includes code to train with SURE loss, instead of MSE.

 DatasetsTransmission Matrix Dataset: A public dataset for testing phase retrieval algorithms.

 I received my BSEE and MSEE from Rice University in 2013 and 2014, respectively.
 I am currently working towards my PhD in electrical and computer engineering, again from Rice.
-My graduate education has been supported by the NSF GRF, DoD NDSEG, Texas Instruments, and Ken Kennedy Institute fellowship programs.
+My graduate education has been supported by NSF GRF, DoD NDSEG, NASA TSGC, Texas Instruments, and Ken Kennedy Institute fellowship programs.

 I have had six summer internships; one at the Naval Research Laboratory, two at Ball Aerospace, one at ViaSat, one at National Instruments, and one at the Technical University of Braunschweig.
-In high school I worked weekends and summers as a construction laborer and apprentice electrician.
+In high school I worked weekends and summers as an apprentice electrician.

 My email address is chris.metzler at rice.edu.

 My office is room 1033 in Duncan Hall.